 Patients with chronic corneal pain or poor healing are often tired, worried, and searching for relief.
 It is understandable to read about a new graft and wonder if it is the missing answer.
 A safer reading is that newer options can be useful tools in a larger cornea plan.
 They are not a promise, and they are not appropriate for every irritated eye.

-The American Academy of Ophthalmology explains that corneal disease can have many causes and may need different treatments.
+Corneal disease can have many causes and may need different treatments.
 A graft can support surface repair only when the underlying problem is identified and managed.
 If exposure from incomplete eyelid closure continues, or inflammation remains uncontrolled, healing can still be difficult.

 What the Cornea Specialist May Check